codonlearning/system-notifications/readme.md

 System notifications such as downtime notices or information about system disruptions are stored here.

-JSON is automatically validated in a pre-commit hook to ensure we don't break anything when manually creating JSON notifications
-The `notification-schema.json` file is based on the web-app's NotificationData.
-So you don't have to worry about malformed JSON, it won't cause an error.
+JSON is automatically validated in a pre-commit hook to ensure we don't break anything when manually creating JSON notifications.
+So you don't have to worry about malformed JSON, it won't cause an error in the app.

 ## How to post a new notification